danaikorre/dsmanufacturing.github.io/course_content_2021/session-3.md

 * Identify up to 3 tools that meet all or a subset of the requirements for your project.
   * map your project requirements to visualisation options in your selected tools.
   * place each tool in a quadrant of the <i>Tool Marketplace Matrix</i> (download a copy as [png](files/tool_marketplace_matrix.png), [pdf](files/tool_marketplace_matrix.pdf) or [pptx](files/tool_marketplace_matrix.pptx).
-  * if you wish to submit a review of your preferred tool in the <a href="https://vistools.net">VisBrowser</a> (add a new tool if necessary).
+  * if you wish to, submit a review of your preferred tool in the <a href="https://vistools.net">VisBrowser</a> (add a new tool if necessary).

 * Update your challenge brief to reflect your choices.
 * Submit a copy of your updated brief and your annotated tool matrix to Learn